molarmanful/nonsense-lang/README.md

 #### Stack Pushing
 - `c`: Takes 1 character as an argument and pushes its charcode to the stack under the pointer.
+- `x`: Sets number under pointer to the index at the stack.